Introduction

 Employment and economic class in the developing world

 This paper introduces a model for generating national estimates and projections of the distribution of the employed across five economic classes for 142 developing countries over the period 1991 to 2017.
-The national estimates are used to produce aggregate estimates of employment by economic class for eight developing regions and for the developing world as a whole.
-We estimate that 41.6 per cent of the developing world’s workers were middle class and above in 2011, more than double the share in 1991.
-Yet, regional figures show that widespread poverty and vulnerability to poverty persists in many developing regions.
-Further growth in the developing world’s middle class, which both reflects and supports broader economic development, will require increased productivity levels and an expansion in the number of quality jobs.
+The national estimates are used to produce aggregate estimates for eight developing regions and for the developing world as a whole.

 Publications